Holding Procedures 101

 Flying the holding pattern

-Reduce speed within three minutes or less of arriving at the fix so that you cross it at or below the holding speed limit.
+Reduce speed within three minutes or less of arriving at the fix to cross it at or below the holding speed limit.

 Shameless plug: